ivargr/kage-indexing/Readme.md

 Put these somewhere (e.g in the data folder) and edit config.yml to point to the location.

+* Your reference genome should be a `.fa` file
+* Your variants should be a `vcf.gz` file with an accompanying index ending with `vcf.gz.tbi`.
+Your variants need to have phased genotypes.

 ### Step 4: Edit config.yml